Garden Waste Removal Cost

 How Much Does Garden Clearance Cost?

-Another option is to hire a skip and then fill it yourself.
+Another option is to hire a skip and ask a handyman or gardening company to use it for the waste.
 Skip hire costs £70-£400 depending on the size of skip you need.
-You can take your time over the work and can get rid of other waste at the same time if you need to.
+You can book the skip, schedule the labour and you can also get rid of other waste at the same time if you need to.

-If you need to get rid of a small amount of garden waste regularly, you can see if your council has a garden waste removal scheme.
-These can be free or cost around £150 - £200 per year.
+Sometimes, if you've got a small garden, you might only need to dispose of a little garden waste, but on a regular basis.
+In this instance, local councils offer a garden waste removal scheme, but you might need to purchase an annual permit to have a garden bin emptied.
+These permits can be free or cost around £150 - £200 per year.
 It all depends on your local council.

 If I want to have about seven rubbish bags worth of waste removed, what size skip should I hire?